Do you remember...

 - Can someone provide me with a photo of Hot Cross Bunny?

-- What are the names and flavours of the two munch bunch sized characters in my tables?
+- What is the name of the raspberry munch-bunch sized character in my tables?

 - What WERE the fiendish "munch bunches"?
 Were they yoghurts, fromage frais, or something else, even?
 (Solved)

-- Has anyone got a Sneaky Beaky pot?
+- Has anyone got a Sneaky Beaky fromage frais pot?

 - Can anyone remember the flavour?
 (Solved)